romendlf/SSBONDPredict/PreDisulfideBond/README.md

 * SSBOND contain some specific function about predicting the residue pairs which can form disulfide bonds after mutation
 * static contain some configuration file for tensorflow
 ## Dependency package
-Before you run the program, you need install these two packages,rmsd and Biopython. how to install rmsd ---- pip install rmsd how to install Biopython ----pip install Biopython
+Before you run the program, you need install these two packages,rmsd and Biopython.
+how to install rmsd ---- *pip install rmsd*
+how to install Biopython ----*pip install Biopython*
 ## Usage
 ### One
 Use python predict.py --help to see all the features.
 Usage is pretty straight forward(but first if you download this project from github,make sure change the project name from SSBONDPredict-master to SSBONDPredict), you can use predict.py  to predict the residue pairs directly at command line, (but pay attention that predict.py must be in the diectory of PreDisulfideBond)，like this: